A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 Partner CBG in the Spotlight with 80 years

-Last weekend the CBG celebrated | Centre for family history are 80 years old.
-It was a party full of highlights: a private partner day in the form of a scientific symposium, the next day the Famillement, the announcement of the Family Historian 2025, the GenTalkShow and the publication of a special GEN edition.
+Last weekend the CBG (Centre for family history) celebrated 80 years.
+It was a party full of highlights: a private partner day in the form of a scientific symposium, followed by the Famillement, the announcement of the Family Historian 2025, the GenTalkShow and the publication of a special GEN edition.
 Our Heritage was present at the special partner day prior to the Famillement.

 Lees meer »